 But Dr. Stewart's interests went far beyond tuberculosis.
 He served for a time as president of the Manitoba Medical Association and was for three years chairman of the Committee on Ethics of the Canadian Medical Association.
-"That sounds simple," said Dr. Mitchell, "but for him it meant a completely new Code of Ethics enriched with numerous quotations, publishing two articles in the Canadian Medical Association Journal, and conducting a voluminous correspondence not only with other members of the committee across Canada, but with friends in Great Britain and the United States whose opinions he valued.
-He worked on this Code of Ethics literally on his deathbed."
+"That sounds simple," said Dr. Mitchell, "but for him it meant a completely new Code of Ethics enriched with numerous quotations, publishing two articles in the Canadian Medical the best from his big family.
+He could not tolerate slackers, he disliked card playing, would not abide smoking or drinking - and so, as could be expected, he was regarded at once with reverance and fear.
+"Whenever we saw that black lock of hair especially low on his forehead, we knew it was best to stay out of his way," recalls Dr. E. L. Ross who